DataBiosphere/stairway/DEVELOPMENT.md

     - STAIRWAY_URI - default is `jdbc:postgresql://127.0.0.1:5432/stairwaylib`
 4. Run the tests.
 For example, `./gradlew test`

+For folks working on Terra, the Stairway configuration is embedded within the component configuration, so these steps are included in component developer setup.

 ## Deploying to Artifactory

 For Broad-Verily development, you can publish the stairway library to Broad's Artifactory instance